-A Circuit Test is to be performed each time a Patient Circuit or components of a Patient Circuit are replaced.
+A Circuit Test must be performed each time a Patient Circuit or components of a Patient Circuit are replaced.

-- To perform a circuit test: - 1.
-Connect an adult (500 ml) test lung with a 90 degree elbow to the Flow Sensor's patient side or to the HME, if used. - 2.
-Press the On/Off button once to place the FLIGHT-60 into standby mode (the FLIGHT-60 displays are on, but ventilation has not been initiated). - 3.
+- 1. Connect an adult (500 ml) test lung with a 90 degree elbow to the Flow Sensor's patient side or to the HME, if used. - 2.
+Press the On/Off button once to place the FLIGHT 60T into standby mode (the FLIGHT 60T displays are on, but ventilation has not been initiated). - 3.
 Press the Technical button once, and then tap the Circuit TEST button. - 4.
 Press Enter and follow the instructions on the display.